New Jersey Work-Related Accident Lawyers

 If an accident goes unreported, your employer can deny treatment and benefits for the time you were out of work.
 If your injuries require you to seek medical treatment your employer needs to know as soon as possible.
 If you are injured while at your workplace by law you are entitled to workman’s compensation employment benefits and we are here to help you.

-Common Work-Related injured are:
+Common Work-Related injureS INCLUDE:

 - Asbestos or other hazardous chemicals